-A blockchain acts as a distributed ledger that is entirely open to the public.
-The data stored depends on the type of blockchain, and this differs between the different types of cryptocurrency.
-Its security comes from its creative use of hashing and distribution.
+A blockchain acts as a distributed ledger that is open to the public.
+The data stored depends on the type of blockchain, which differs between the different types of cryptocurrency.
+First, its security comes from its creative use of hashing and distribution.
 Second, there is the hash that identifies as a block and all of its contents.
 Similar to a fingerprint, it is useful for detecting changes in the block.

-The data stored depends on the type of blockchain; for example, Bitcoin uses both the sender and a receiver and keeps a record of the amount of money in the network.
+The data stored depends on the type of blockchain; for example, Bitcoin uses both the sender and the receiver and keeps a record of the amount of money in the network.

 Several elements contribute to creating a blockchain; this includes peer-to-peer network relations and their ability to create a space for the network to communicate and share remotely.

 The next would be cryptography, which allows for reliable communication in a secure environment.
-After cryptography, the consensus algorithm is the set of rules that decides on the criteria for adding a new block.
+After cryptography, the consensus algorithm is the rule that decides the criteria for adding a new block.
 Bitcoin, for example, uses the Proof of Work algorithm.

-These algorithms are also known as blockchain protocols; they are different systems carried out to reach a consensus and verify transactions within a blockchain network.
-Some blockchain protocols require either physical mining equipment such as nodes, and others use coins purely alone while others incorporate both methods.
+These algorithms are also known as blockchain protocols; they are different systems to reach a consensus and verify transactions within a blockchain network.
+Some blockchain protocols require physical mining equipment such as nodes; others use coins alone, while others incorporate both methods.

 Proof of Work

 The first would be Proof of Work, as mentioned above; this protocol uses physical mining rigs with many graphics cards to power up the many machines.
 The more powerful a rig, the higher the chances of winning the next block and receiving the coins as a reward.
-This is one of the more expensive protocols as there is a lot of initial cost in equipment and electricity.
+This is one of the more expensive protocols as there are a lot of initial equipment and electricity costs.

 Proof of Stake